Clicky

 How Phobias Begin.

 So how does the brain first learn to link the fight-or-flight response to something which is actually harmless?
 In my experience this usually happens in early childhood when we still don’t know much about the world.
 We don’t know what is harmless and what isn’t.
 For example, as adults we know that it’s very rare for a dog to seriously injure a human.
 We also know that dogs make a lot of noise when they are happy and excited and want to play.
 But if a child isn’t used to being around dogs he knows none of these things.
-If he is chased by a dog he doesn’t know the dog is only playing.
+If a dog chases him he doesn’t know the dog is only playing.
 The dog is bigger than him and he feels in extreme danger.
 He has misunderstood the situation due to lack of knowledge.

 The Inner “Part” Which Keeps Us Safe.

 So for instance a young child doesn’t know how to distinguish a noisy friendly dog from an aggressive dog.
 And a child is too small and weak to defend itself if a dog actually attacked him or her.
 When a phobia has been “programmed,” the person continues to react as they would have done when they were a small child, despite all the knowledge and capability they have developed since.
 That knowledge and ability just shuts down when the phobia “programme” is running.
+Read more about hypnotherapy for dog phobia HERE.

 The Role of Avoidance.

-Actually even as an adult they may not learn much more about the scary situation or experience, because their phobia ensures that they never actually go near it or even think about it clearly.
+Actually even as an adult they may not learn much more about the scary situation or experience.
+Their phobia ensures that they never actually go near it or even think about it clearly.
 Once a phobia has developed, the person avoids anything to do with the feared situation or experience.
 They can hardly bear to even read about it, let alone watch it on TV, a movie or online.
 This kind of avoidance is mainly what keeps the phobia going, even decades after the original trauma.

 DISCLAIMER Individual results may vary and unless specified, outcomes are not guaranteed.